n1k0ver3E/COMP6452_Project/README.md

 The Truffle Develop will run on port **9454**.
 At this point you should see the list of **account addresses**, **private keys** and **neumonics**.

-Inside, the truffle develop shell, run:
+Inside, the truffle develop shell, run `migrate`.

-`migrate`

 This will migrate the JSON files in the contracts folder within the `client` project.

 7. Configure meta-mask to point to `http://127.0.0.1:9545/`.
 There's an article that provides instructions on how to configure meta-task, which you can find [here](https://medium.com/fullstacked/connect-react-to-ethereum-b117986d56c1).

-## User manual for Foodie Web Application
+## 0x02 User Manual
 1. Connect to network and choose account via  MetaMask plugin on web browser
 2. For regulator, the fixed account is the first account. (account index = 0)
 3. For participant, other accounts
 4. Please choose the account via MetaMask before performing any operations on Foodie webpage.
-5. For Product section
+5. For product section
     5.1 Only farmer account can perform the operations in "Farmer" tab.
     5.2 Only manufacturer account can perform the operations in "Manufacturer" tab.
     5.3 Only manufacturer account can perform the operations in "Shipping" tab and Receiver Address can be only retailer.